 WZR ceramic solutions uses a JEOL IT200 scanning electron microscope (SEM), which can also detect light elements such as carbon or oxygen via integrated energy dispersive X-ray spectroscopy (EDX).
 In contrast to the well-known light microscope, the scanning electron microscope offers the possibility of a magnification of up to 300,000 times combined with a high resolution and a large depth of focus, which enables an almost three-dimensional appearance of the sample.

 WZR ceramic solutions GmbH is specialized in the investigation and evaluation of ceramic materials and applications.
-The samples can be examined as piece samples, as scattering preparations or as grindings in both low and high vacuum.
+The samples can be examined as whole samples, as scattering preparations or as microsections in both low and high vacuum.

 The following aspects can be examined by means of SEM/EDX: